X-Men: 1970s

 Giant-Size X-Men #1 (May 1975).
 Cover art by Gil Kane and Dave Cockrum.

-In Giant-Size X-Men #1 (1975), writer Len Wein and artist Dave Cockrum introduced a new team that starred in a revival of The X-Men.
-The new team featured in a reboot of the ongoing X-Men series, which Chris Claremont began writing with issue #94, with Cockrum continuing as illustrator.
-This new team replaced the previous members with the exception of Cyclops, who remained.
-This team differed greatly from the original, now "an international cadre of mutants with diverse and often traumatic personal histories".
+In Giant-Size X-Men #1 (1975), writer Len Wein and artist Dave Cockrum introduced a new team; the new characters then featured in a reboot of the ongoing X-Men series, which Chris Claremont began writing with issue #94, with Cockrum continuing as illustrator.
+Cyclops was the only original member who remained; differing from the original, the group became "an international cadre of mutants with diverse and often traumatic personal histories".
 Unlike in the early issues of the original series, the new team was not made up of teenagers.
 Marvel's corporate owners, Cadence Industries, had suggested the new team should be international, feeling it needed characters with "foreign appeal".
 So each character was from a different country with varying cultural and philosophical beliefs, and all were already well-versed in using their mutant powers, several being experienced in combat.

-The "all-new, all-different X-Men" were led by Cyclops, from the original team, and consisted of the newly created Colossus (from the Soviet Union/Russia), Nightcrawler (from Germany), Storm (from Kenya), and Thunderbird (a Native American of Apache descent), and three previously introduced characters: Banshee (from Ireland), Sunfire (from Japan), and Wolverine (from Canada).
+The "all-new, all-different X-Men" were led by Cyclops, and consisted of the newly created Colossus (from the Soviet Union/Russia), Nightcrawler (from Germany), Storm (from Kenya), and Thunderbird (a Native American of Apache descent), and three previously introduced characters: Banshee (from Ireland), Sunfire (from Japan), and Wolverine (from Canada).
 Wolverine had been previously introduced as an antagonist of the Hulk.
 However, this team would not remain whole for long; Sunfire quit shortly after their first mission, and Thunderbird died on the next.
 Filling in the vacancy, a revamped Jean Grey soon rejoined the X-Men.
-Clarement emphasized the character development of Grey, whose powers increased dramatically as she adopted a new name, Phoenix in issue #101 (October 1976).
+Claremont emphasized the character development of Grey, whose powers increased dramatically as she adopted a new name, Phoenix, in issue #101 (October 1976).
 Angel, Beast, Iceman, Havok, and Polaris also made significant guest appearances.
-Claremont introduced a significant non-mutant supporting character, Moira MacTaggart, in issue #96; MacTaggart operates a genetic research facility on Muir Island.
+Claremont introduced a significant non-mutant supporting character, Moira MacTaggert, in issue #96; MacTaggert operates a genetic research facility on Muir Island.
 Claremont became known for his strong female characters, sometimes called "Claremont Women."
 The series presents Storm and Phoenix as close friends, in a manner that scholar Ramzi Fawaz views as allegorical for alliances between liberal feminists and emerging Black feminism.
 1977 presented a new space opera story line, "The Phoenix Saga", that particularly emphasizes the alliance of these two characters; Fawaz calls it "arguably the most canonical story line in The X-Mens publishing history."
 The story includes the Shi'ar Empire, Lilandra Neramani, and the Starjammers.